DogeTheBeast/College_notes/CHEM 154/Unit 7/Work.md

 ${\theta}$ is the angle between the moment of the system and the direction of the force applied.

 ## Pressure and volume
-The work done by pressure and volume
+The work done at a constant pressure with a change in the volume.
+The equation is,
+$${\LARGE }

 ---